anywhichway/hcx/README.md

 </html>
 ```

+## Adding Event Handlers

-You can also implement a counter with an `on:click` attribute:
+You can implement a reactive counter with an `on:click` attribute:

 ```html
 <html>